influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.2/features/clustering-features.md

 ## PProf Endpoints

-The meta nodes now expose the /debug/pprof endpoints for profiling and troubleshooting.
+Meta nodes expose the /debug/pprof endpoints for profiling and troubleshooting.

 ## Shard Movement

-* Copy Shard support - copy a shard from one node to another
+* [Copy Shard](/enterprise/v1.2/features/cluster-commands/#copy-shard) support - copy a shard from one node to another
-* Copy Shard Status - query the status of a copy shard request
+* [Copy Shard Status](/enterprise/v1.2/features/cluster-commands/#copy-shard-status) - query the status of a copy shard request
-* Kill Copy Shard - kill a running shard copy
+* [Kill Copy Shard](/enterprise/v1.2/features/cluster-commands/#kill-copy-shard) - kill a running shard copy
-* Remove Shard - remove a shard from a node (this deletes data)
+* [Remove Shard](/enterprise/v1.2/features/cluster-commands/#remove-shard) - remove a shard from a node (this deletes data)
-* Truncate Shards - truncate all active shard groups and start new shards immediately (This is useful when adding nodes or changing replication factors.)
+* [Truncate Shards](/enterprise/v1.2/features/cluster-commands/#truncate-shards) - truncate all active shard groups and start new shards immediately (This is useful when adding nodes or changing replication factors.)

-This functionality is exposed via an API on the meta service and through `influxd-ctl` sub-commands.
+This functionality is exposed via an API on the meta service and through [`influxd-ctl` sub-commands](/enterprise/v1.2/features/cluster-commands/).
-The `control.Client` provides a Go client to access this functionality as well.

 ## OSS Conversion